-Going through some tactics in FM17, there are some tactics that suit a particular team while there are some that are effective for a lot of teams.
-In this article, I will be sharing one interesting formation and its weakness when facing the opponent.
-This formation may seem common, but the settings are quite different, making it a bit strong in defence, control, and attack.
-Alright!
-Enough said.
-Let’s go straight to business.
+There are some tactics that suit a particular team while there are others that are effective for multiple teams.
+In this article, I will be sharing one interesting formation and its weakness when facing opponents.

 This formation is one of the best formations I have tried in FM17.
-For the past 2 or 3 years now, this formation is like a legend in football manager, but it works a bit different in FM17.
-It’s basically a defence type of formation, but with the setting I installed in it, it became more solid in both defence and attack.
+This formation is like a legend in football manager, but it works a bit differently in FM17.
+It’s basically a defence formation, but with the setting I installed in it, it becomes more solid in both defence and attack.

 This formation involves a control mentality (but I change to defence mentality when the match starts in order to deceive the opponent that hopes for counters), a very fluid team shape, and 14 team instructions.
 Changing to defence mentality before kick-off makes the team to guide and control the ball well; it improves the team’s defence capability.
 So, just leave the team to train under control mentality.